microsoft/data-science-editor-excel/README.md

 This add-in is complete static and hosted on a github pages site.

-## Testing the hosted data science editor locally

-- clone https://github.com/microsoft/data-science-editor and follow instructions to launch dev server
-- update `localhost` to true in webpack.config.js and rebuild

 ## TODOs

 -   [ ] detect changes in worksheet and notify blocks to recompute
 -   [ ] somehow 1 block workspace per worksheet (low pri)
 -   [ ] fix the editor CSS so that it uses the whole screen
 -   [ ] match the color scheme looks to Excel?